joshfix/cog-image-reader/README.md

 Time for COG: 9271ms
 ```
 ---
-Reading only the first tile.
+* Reading only the first tile.
 No additional range requests are necessary as the first tile was actually fully read in
-the header request.
+the header request:
 ```
 File size: 52468640
 Reading header with size 16384